Share this post on:

 They constantly struggle to find firm ground without Essential inner guidance and the resounding support it brings.

-They attempt to build a trusted network over a background of instability and Fear.
+They attempt to build a trusted network despite instability and Fear.

 They are often filled with nameless anxiety and then try to find or create reasons why.